 Applicants must be prepared to work in a fast-paced environment and be responsive to shifting circumstances in Washington and elsewhere.

 Excellent organizational, management and communications skills are a must.

 Excellent writing and public speaking skills, as well as facility with online spreadsheets and software, are vital.

-Complete our online internship and fellowship application.
+Complete our fellowship application.
 Please attach a short legal writing sample as a PDF (samples do not need to refer to media and telecom law).
 We accept applications on a rolling basis but strongly recommend submitting applications by March 1.

 Term: Typically 10–12 weeks, June 1 to Aug.
 20 (flexible).
 Fall- and spring-semester applicants are also considered.